Summarize Content With:

 Integrate it with CRM, payment gateways, or even with APIs and Calendars.

-Only testing the bot in ideal conditions and not making it face accent challenges and background noise can be a little illogical, as users are not always in favourable conditions.
+Only testing the bot in ideal conditions and not making it face accent challenges and background noise can be a little illogical, as users are not always in favorable conditions.

 Test it with users of different languages, accents, and devices to avoid this crucial mistake.